 any money required to be paid by the distributor to the trader as specified in paragraph (a) or (b) must be paid by the distributor to the trader on a quarterly basis.

-For the purposes of this clause, the bank bill yield rate is—

-the daily bank bill yield rate (rounded upwards to 2 decimal places) published on the wholesale interest rates page of the website of the Reserve Bank of New Zealand (or its successor or equivalent page) on that day as being the daily bank bill yield for bank bills having a tenor of 90 days; or

-for any day for which such a rate is not available, the bank bill yield rate is deemed to be the bank bill yield rate determined in accordance with paragraph (a) on the last day that such a rate was available.

 Agreement to less onerous terms

 Despite clauses 4 to 7, a distributor and a trader may agree prudential requirements that are less onerous on the trader than the requirements described in clauses 4 to 7.